thoom/restup/README.md

             --response-code-only         Only outputs the response code
-            --success-only               Only outputs whether or not the request was successful --cert CERTFILE              Imports cert for Client-Authentication endpoints -e, --env ENVIRONMENT            Sets YAML environment for the request -h, --header HEADER              Sets arbitrary header passed in format "HEADER: VALUE" -j, --json [c|a]                 Sets the Content-Type and/or Accept Headers to use JSON mime types (i.e. -ja) -m, --method                     The HTTP method to use (defaults to GET)
+            --success-only               Only outputs whether or not the request was successful --cert CERTFILE              Imports cert for Client-Authentication endpoints -c, --config FILE                Config file to use.
+Defaults to .restup.yml                                                                 -e, --env ENVIRONMENT            Sets YAML environment for the request
+        -h, --header HEADER              Sets arbitrary header passed in format "HEADER: VALUE" -j, --json [c|a]                 Sets the Content-Type and/or Accept Headers to use JSON mime types (i.e. -ja) -m, --method                     The HTTP method to use (defaults to GET)